Rose Madder (novel): Plot

-On the street, Rosie is stopped by a man named Rob Lefferts, a customer at the pawn shop, who asks her to read an excerpt from a book.
-Rob likes Rosie's voice and offers her a job recording audiobooks.
-Some time later, Bill Steiner, the pawn shop owner, asks Rosie out on a date.
+On the street, Rosie is stopped by a man named Rob Lefferts, a customer at the pawnshop, who asks her to read an excerpt from a book.
+Rob likes her voice and offers her a job recording audiobooks.
+Sometime later, Bill Steiner, the pawnshop owner, asks Rosie out on a date.
 Rosie believes that her life is improving, and gradually notices that the painting is changing and expanding.
 Eventually she is able to travel through it.
 On the other side, she is met by Dorcas, who resembles Wendy Yarrow.
-She also sees the lady in the painting, whom she calls "Rose Madder" because of her dress and her apparent insanity.
+She also sees the woman in the painting, whom she calls "Rose Madder" because of her dress and her apparent insanity.
 Rose Madder asks Rosie to rescue her baby from an underground labyrinth guarded by the blind, one-eyed bull Erinyes, who orients by smell.
-Dorcas leads Rosie to the temple grounds and warns her of the dangers and trials that await.
+Dorcas leads Rosie to the temple grounds and warns her of the dangers that await.
 Dorcas cannot enter the labyrinth due to a mysterious illness that she and her mistress are afflicted with.
 Rosie ventures into the temple alone, and she ponders the reality of her situation.
-Rosie manages to save the child, whom she names Carolina, and Rose Madder promises to repay her.
+Rosie manages to save the child, whom she names Caroline, and Rose Madder promises “to repay”.
 Waking up the next morning, Rosie decides that everything that had happened was a dream.

 Meanwhile, Norman conducts a search for Rosie, having resolved to kill her.
-He tracks down the city Rosie is residing in and gradually loses his self-control; he begins killing people who have some connection to Rosie, including Peter and Anna.
-When Norman catches Rosie returning from a walk with Bill, she flees from him into her apartment and lures him into the painting, where Rose Madder kills him.
+He tracks down the city she is residing in and gradually loses his self-control; he begins killing people who have some connection to Rosie, including Peter and Anna.
+When Norman catches Rosie returning from a date with Bill, she flees from him into her apartment and lures him into the painting, where Rose Madder kills him.
 Rose gives Rosie some seeds and makes her promise to "remember the tree".
 Rosie exits Rose's world and burns the painting.
 Several years later, Rosie is married to Bill, with whom she has a daughter.
 However, she experiences outbursts of rage characteristic of Rose Madder.
-Rosie recalls her promise and plants a seed near a lake, and the tree that grows from it helps restrain Rosie's aggression.
+Rosie recalls her promise and plants a seed near a lake, and the tree that grows from it helps restrain Rosie's rage and Rosie moves on with her life.

+Reception

+The book received a mixed reception when it was published.
+Christopher Lehmann-Haupt of The New York Times describes in his review that the novel's "subplot seems forced, which is hardly surprising in light of how far-fetched it is," but he also describes that "Rose Madder is rarely dull and it builds to a vivid climax."

 Adaptations

-In 1996, HBO Pictures acquired the rights to the novel to make a television movie, making the first HBO's film based on Stephen King's novel.
-Although, HBO turned it down and the project never came to fruition.
+In 1996, HBO Pictures acquired the rights to the novel to make a television movie.
+This would have been the first HBO film based on a Stephen King novel, but the project never came to fruition.
 A film adaptation of Rose Madder was in development in 2011, but the project fell apart.

-There was an audiobook made narrated by Blair Brown.
+There was an audiobook made narrated by Blair Brown and King himself.